-92% of the students found that the workshop content was “very” or “extremely” organized
+92% of the students found that the workshop content was “very” or “extremely” organized.

 100% of the students felt that the workshop was “very or “extremely” useful.

-82% of the students found it to be “very easy” to keep up with the rest of the class using weebly.com during the workshop
+82% of the students found it to be “very easy” to keep up with the rest of the class using weebly.com during the workshop.

 One multiple-choice question indicated the least conclusive results.
 58% percent of the students reported that they would like to learn more about other digital tools to advance their career.
 33% answered “maybe,” while 8% answered that they are not interested.